-On the other hand, there's actress, author and comedian Mindy Kaling, who portrayed an office worker on television, and at one time, actually was an office worker.
+On the other hand, there's actress, author and comedian Mindy Kaling who portrayed an office worker on television and at one time actually was an office worker.
 She maintains that you need confidence to do a job well, and the only way to gain confidence is to feel entitled.

-Jada Graves, writing in U.S. News and World Report, points out that millennial-age workers are frequently accused of acting entitled.
+Jada Graves, writing in U.S. News and World Report, points out that millennial-aged workers are frequently accused of acting entitled.
 But she also quotes the observation of Lauren Stiller Rilken, who has studied the millennial generation work ethic: "They don't see themselves as entitled.
 They see themselves as very hard-working, dedicated and loyal."

-Diane Barth, writing inPsychology Today, says that feeling you're entitled in the sense you have a right to something can be a reasonable and healthy expectation.
+Diane Barth, writing in Psychology Today, says that feeling you're entitled, in the sense you have a right to something, can be a reasonable and healthy expectation.
 Examples include the right to be respected and the right to just reward for a job well done.

 She cautions, however, that the problems we normally associate with an "entitled attitude" arise when a person fails to take into account that other people are entitled respect and cooperation.

 Trent Hamm, writing for The Christian Science Monitor, argues that we all feel entitled at times.
 "We feel we have a right to a better position at work because we earned it … we deserve that special treat because we've worked so hard lately."

 Problems arise when our sense of entitlement excludes those who have also worked just as hard and perhaps are even more qualified.

-Indeed, CEO reports that Nasty Girl fashion site founder (and millennial) Sophio Amoruso believes, "A sense of entitlement is a healthy thing."
+CEO reports that Nasty Girl fashion site founder (and millennial) Sophio Amoruso believes, "A sense of entitlement is a healthy thing."
 However, she didn't expect anything to be handed to her; she knew what she wanted and knew how to get it.

-You can feel good about feeling entitled:
+You can feel good about feeling entitled

 - To question authority.
 At the crux of many a corporate scandal is the "just following what my bosses told me to do" attitude.
 You are entitled to an explanation of why your company is doing something the way it is doing it, as well as considering the ethical implications of what is required of you to do your job.